Qolore7/moonshadow/README.md

 ## Requirements:

-- An fresh installation of the **English** version of the game with the free anniversary upgrade from **Steam**
+- An fresh installation of the **English** version of the game with the full paid Anniversary Upgrade DLC from Steam or GOG
+  * The paid Anniversary Upgrade is required, full stop.
-  * Only the English Steam version is the only supported version.
-I understand that this may be frustrating for non-English speaking users or users with the  GOG/Bethesda.net versions, but due to the core file differences between the different versions, only one version can be supported.
+  * Only the English version is supported.
+I understand that this may be frustrating for non-English speaking users, but due to the core file differences between the different versions, only one version can be supported.
   * The game MUST be installed outside of any default Windows folders, such as `Program Files`, your `Desktop`, or `Documents`.
 If you have your Steam library in any of these locations, please follow [these](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) instructions to move it.

 - [Microsoft Visual C++ Redistributable Package](https://aka.ms/vs/16/release/vc_redist.x64.exe)